lucyroe/AVR/README.md

 i.e., changes to the code will be directly reflected in the installed package.
 Moreover, the code keeps its access to the research data in the underlying folder structure.
 Thus, the `-e` flag is recommended to use.

-*R*-projects should be initialized in the project root `.` with, e.g., `RStudio` as *existing directory*.
-Corresponding *R*-scripts can be stored in `./code/Rscripts/`

-Similarly, use this structure for Matlab or other programming languages, which are employed in this project.

-## To Dos

-- [x] write a more meaningful project structure paragraph
-- [ ] adapt all other READMEs
-- [ ] adapt main README before going public

 ## Contributors/Collaborators